-According to the United States Drug Enforcement Administration, there are four levels of abuse of dextromethorphan, and there are different effects at each of these levels.
+According to the United States Drug Enforcement Administration (DEA), there are four levels of “plateaus”, based on dose, reported by individuals who abuse dextromethorphan.

-- The lowest level of abuse is described as being between 100 mg and 200 mg.
-At this level of abuse, the effect is a sensation of mild stimulation.
+- The first plateau is between 100 mg and 200 mg.
+At this level of abuse, the effect is a mild stimulation.

-- The next level of abuse occurs between 200 mg and 400 mg.
-Individuals taking the drug at this level will experience euphoria and visual hallucinations.
+- The next plateau occurs between 200 mg and 400 mg.
+Individuals taking the drug at this level will likely experience hallucinations and euphoria.

-- The third level of abuse occurs between 300 mg and 600 mg.
-Individuals abusing the drug at this level will experience all the other effects, including additional distorted visual perceptions and issues with motor coordination.
+- The third plateau occurs between 300 mg and 600 mg.
+Individuals at this plateau will likely experience issues with motor coordination and distorted visual perceptions.